Chronology of Events

 of the human genome – expected to take 2 to 3 years to complete.

-Abuse and Alcoholism, and National Institute of Mental Health were
+and National Institute of Mental Health were transferred from the

-transferred from the Alcohol, Drug Abuse, and Mental Health Administration
+Alcohol, Drug Abuse, and Mental Health Administration to become

 Two components – NICHD and NIGMS – celebrated their 30th anniversaries